dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 The Prometheus configuration (`prometheus.yml`) file is located in the `prometheus` folder.

-- Access Grafana web console: http://localhost:3000 with username: `admin` and password `foobar`
+- Access Grafana web console at: http://localhost:3000 with username: `admin` and password: `foobar`

 ### Configure Prometheus to pull metrics from one or more DHIS2 instances